 How often can I file for bankruptcy?

 You can file for Chapter 7 bankruptcy every eight years from the date of your last filing.
 Chapter 13 bankruptcy does not have a time-based limit but does have requirements around bankruptcies filed in the past to determine whether you can discharge your debts.

-What will happen to my home?
+What will happen to my home, vehicle, and personal property?

-What will happen to my vehicle(s)?
+What will happen to my past child support or spousal maintenance?

 What will happen to my past income taxes?

 Your federal and state income taxes are generally not dischargeable.
 However, federal and state taxes that are over three years old can be looked at on a case-by-case basis, and if they meet a set of requirements, they may be discharged through bankruptcy.

 In most cases, your student loans will not be dischargeable.
 There are extreme cases when an individual has lost most or all of their future earning ability where student loans have been discharged.